Ergonomic Office Workstation Set-up

 Adjust keyboard tray height to slightly lower than arm rests, so that the forearms are horizontal, straight across to the keyboard while keeping wrists flat.
 Ensure that the keyboard tray is either flat or tilted slightly away from the hands with wrists either neutral or flat.

 Keep the mouse at the same level as the keyboard and close to the keyboard on either side.

-Use a palm rest to help keep your wrists flat, resting gently if needed and between periods of typing.
+Only use a palm rest if needed, to prevent your wrists from dropping.
+Only rest gently if needed and between periods of typing.
 Your hands should flow freely over top of the keyboard.

 Adjust height of monitor so eyes are at top of screen.
 You may need to use risers to raise the screen.
 If you wear progressive or reading lenses adjust the screen height and distance to where you can focus on the screen.
 The distance of the monitor should be at arms length from the body.

 The document holder should be in line with the monitor and keyboard.